-A Wisconsin hunter has just harvested an especially rare whitetail: a three-antlered monster.
+This guy reached new deer hunting heights when he harvested an especially rare whitetail: a three-antlered monster.

 "I've never seen anything like it," Moffitt told reporters.
 "I've got several good bucks back at home, but this is the best one."

-Moffitt lured in the rutting buck with some scents and shot the massive buck with a bow on family-owned property.
+Moffitt lured in the rutting buck with some scents and shot the unicorn buck with a bow on family-owned property.
 He thinks the buck could score 160, easily qualifying it for Pope and Young, but he isn't sure how the third non-typical antler will fit into the score.

-"Three-antlered trophies are certainly unique and noteworthy.
-However, the Records Committee ruled many years ago that such trophies are considered “freaks” and are not eligible for entry in the records program,” Boone and Crockett’s website states.
-“The fact that a three-antlered animal is not eligible for entry in the records archives does not diminish such a trophy in any way.
+"Three-antlered trophies are certainly unique and noteworthy," Boone and Crockett's website states.
+"However, the Records Committee ruled many years ago that such trophies are considered 'freaks' and are not eligible for entry in the records program.
+The fact that a three-antlered animal is not eligible for entry in the records archives does not diminish such a trophy in any way.
 The scoring system was simply not designed to handle such trophies."

 "We're a tight family, and we've always done things together," Moffitt told reporters.
 "I've sent him photos already; he's pretty excited."